 I see you.

-Over there in the corner, eating sweet roasted vegetables topped with slices of white cheddar.
+Over there in the corner, eating sweet roasted vegetables topped with slices of white cheddar in a grilled cheese.
 There’s no shame in that.
 No.Shame.At.All.

 Hey kids, look at the pretty veggies!
 V-e-g-e-t-a-b-l-e-s!